kishan917/agent-skills-sync-tool/README.md

    - Link: Creates a symbolic link in the top-level agents/ or skills/ folder.
    - Purge: Deletes links for blacklisted or un-whitelisted items.
    - Garbage Collection: Deletes "broken" links if a source folder is deleted.
+6. Copilot Home Sync: If `sync_to_copilot_home` is `true`, mirrors all synced symlinks into `~/.copilot/agents` and `~/.copilot/skills`.
+Existing symlinks are overwritten; stale ones are removed.
+Regular files/directories are left untouched.

 ---